eugeniusd/gatewaydemo/readme.md

 ## Instalation
 The application is built using Maven.
 The following steps are executed during building:
  * generation of the _gatewaydemo.jar_ file
- * generation of the docker image and adding it to the local docker repository
+ * generation of the docker image and adding it to the local docker image registry

  In order to build the application run the following command:
 ```bash
 mvn package
 ```
-To test that the docker image was created and pushed to local repository run:
+To test that the docker image was created and pushed to local image registry run:
 ```bash
 docker images
 ```